Skip to content

 # CUSTOM_ENDPOINT: https://...

-Controls which CLAUDE.md files the Claude Agent SDK loads during sessions:
+Controls which sources the Claude Agent SDK loads during sessions — CLAUDE.md, skills, commands, agents, and hooks:

 ValueDescription

-Default: ['project'] — only project-level instructions are loaded.
+Default: ['project', 'user'] — both project-level and user-level sources are loaded.

 assistants: